-Now I’ve got that ‘trend’ hang-up off my chest, here’s my thoughts on what we’ll be wanting more of in 2018.
+Now I’ve got that ‘trend’ hang-up off my chest, here’s my thoughts on what we’ll be wanting more of with the top tile trends of 2018.

 Nobody wants lifeless looking tiles do they?
 From subtle surface texture to richly embossed tiles, texture is defining the way in 2018.
 Adding a tactile element to a hard surface creates a softness and a feeling of nostalgia and individuality.
 For eye-catching feature walls, stylish bathroom tiling or kitchen splash backs, they will undoubtedly add character.